England in Middle-earth: Shakespearean plot elements

-Some of the plot elements in The Lord of the Rings resemble William Shakespeare's, notably in Macbeth.
+Shippey suggests that Tolkien cautiously respected the English playwright William Shakespeare, and that he appears to have felt some kind of fellow-feeling with him, given that they were both from the county of Warwickshire in the English midlands, where Tolkien had passed his happiest childhood years.
+Some of the plot elements in The Lord of the Rings resemble Shakespeare's, notably in Macbeth.
 Tolkien's use of walking trees, the Huorns, to destroy the Orc-horde at the Battle of Helm's Deep carries a definite echo of the coming of Birnam Wood to Dunsinane Hill, though Tolkien admits the mythic nature of the event where Shakespeare denies it.
 Glorfindel's prophecy that the Lord of the Nazgûl would not die at the hand of any man directly reflects the Macbeth prophecy; commentators have found Tolkien's solution – he is killed by a woman and a hobbit in the Battle of the Pelennor Fields – more satisfying than Shakespeare's (a man brought into the world by Caesarean section, so not exactly "born").

 A mythology for England

-Dedicated "to my country"

-Jane Chance's 1979 book Tolkien's Art: 'A Mythology for England' introduced the idea that Tolkien's Middle-earth writings were intended to form "a mythology for England".
-The concept was reinforced in Tolkien scholarship by Shippey's The Road to Middle-earth: How J.R.R.
-Tolkien Created a New Mythology (1982, revised 2005).
-In his 2004 chapter "A Mythology for Anglo-Saxon England", Michael Drout states that Tolkien never used the actual phrase, though commentators have found it appropriate as a description of much of his approach in creating Middle-earth.
-Tolkien wrote in a letter:

-Drout comments that scholars broadly agree that Tolkien "succeeded in this project".
-Carl F. Hostetter and Arden R. Smith state that Tolkien created the mythology initially as a home for his invented languages, discovering as he did so that he wanted to make a properly English epic, spanning England's geography, language, and mythology.

-A reconstructed prehistory

-Tolkien recognised that England's actual mythology, which he presumed by analogy with Norse mythology, and given the clues that remain, to have existed until Anglo-Saxon times, had been extinguished.
-Tolkien decided to reconstruct such a mythology, accompanied to some extent by an imagined prehistory or pseudohistory of the Angles, Saxons, and Jutes before they migrated to England.
-Drout analyses in detail and then summarises the imagined prehistory: